cstietzel/DS3-PA/README.md

 **codebook.md** - Detailed description of how the raw data files were processed

 **run_analysis.R** - An R script that will read in the raw data files, process them according specifications, and produce a tidy data file.
+The script produces two data frames that represent the entire data set (HARdata) and the average of each variable for each activity and each subject (HARdata_means).

-**HARdata_means.txt** - The tidy data set with the average of each variable for each activity and each subjectdata set with the following columns
+**HARdata_means.txt** - The tidy data set that contains the average of each variable grouped by each activity and subject with the following columns:

 <ul>
  <li>*subject* - the integer id of the subject